Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 You may file your complaint to the Blue Motor Finance in several different methods, including:

-• Through Email – Most financial organizations like email complaints as it is a simple method to monitor communication.
+• Through Email – Most financial organisations like email complaints as it is a simple method to monitor communication.
 Should you like to do it via email, simply search their website for Blue Motor Finance's official complaints email and direct your complaint to them.

 • Through Post – If you feel more comfortable sending out a hard copy, you can do it by creating a physical letter and addressing it to Blue Motor Finance’s official customer complaints department.
 Ensure that you do it via recorded delivery so you have proof of submission.
-Also, include all hardcopies of your proof and evidence as it will be required to prove mis-selling has occurred.
+Also, include all hard copies of your proof and evidence as it will be required to prove mis-selling has occurred.

 • Through an Online Complaints Portal – Check if Blue Motor Finance has an online portal for submitting complaints, as they are prominent to be innovative in the tech space.
 If it has, then you can opt for this option, as you can guarantee a faster response here.

-• Through Phone – The standard way is to call Blue Motor Finance on the phone, through their customer service line to file a complaint.
+• Through Phone – The standard way is to call Blue Motor Finance on the phone through their customer service line to file a complaint.
 But always make sure you follow up with a written complaint to keep the submission official.

 How Long Does the Claims Process Take?

 Meanwhile, the claims process, when escalated to the FOS, takes longer, about three to six months, and still depends on the case complexity and workload.
-While it naturally takes some time, successful claims result in refunds worth thousands of pounds, so if you are amongst those affected by Blue Motor Finance’s discretionary commission practices, then you should be taking a step to recover compensation.
+While it naturally takes some time, successful claims may result in refunds worth thousands of pounds, so if you are amongst those affected by Blue Motor Finance’s discretionary commission practices, then you should be taking a step to recover compensation.

 Successful Blue Motor Finance Claims: Real-Life Refunds